GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ## Tag Engine 2.0
-This is the main branch for Tag Engine, this version is hosted on Cloud Run instead of App Engine and is [VPC-SC compatible](https://cloud.google.com/vpc-service-controls/docs/supported-products).
+This is the main branch for Tag Engine.
+This version is hosted on Cloud Run instead of App Engine and is [VPC-SC compatible](https://cloud.google.com/vpc-service-controls/docs/supported-products).
 It supports user authentication and role based access control.
 This means that customers who have multiple teams using BigQuery and Cloud Storage can authorize each team to tag only their data assets.

 Tag Engine is an open-source extension to Google Cloud's Data Catalog which is now part of the Dataplex suite.
 Tag Engine automates the tagging of BigQuery tables and views as well as data lake files in Cloud Storage.
 You create tag configurations that specify how to populate the various fields of a tag template through SQL expressions or static values.
 Tag Engine runs the configurations either on demand or on a schedule to create or update the tags.

 If you are new to Tag Engine, you may want to walk through [this](https://cloud.google.com/architecture/tag-engine-and-data-catalog) basic tutorial.
 Note that the tutorial was written with Tag Engine v1 in mind, but it will still give you a sense of how Tag Engine configurations works.
-We plan to publish a revised tutorial for Tag Engine v2 and will link it from here when ready.
-In the meantime, this README contains the deployment steps, the testing procedures, and references to multiple code samples to help you get started.
+Also, this README contains the deployment steps, the testing procedures, and references to multiple code samples to help you get started.

 This README is organized into four parts:  <br>
 - Part 1: [Deploying Tag Engine v2](#deploy) <br>